python-websockets/websockets/docs/intro.rst

             message = await websocket.recv()
             await consumer(message)

-:meth:`~websockets.protocol.WebSocketCommonProtocol.recv` raises a
+:meth:`~protocol.WebSocketCommonProtocol.recv` raises a
-:exc:`~websockets.exceptions.ConnectionClosed` exception when the client disconnects, which breaks out of the ``while True`` loop.
+:exc:`~exceptions.ConnectionClosed` exception when the client disconnects, which breaks out of the ``while True`` loop.

 Producer
 ........